 If you are someone who follows the latest updates on the stock market and other forms of investments, it is highly likely that you are already familiar with alternative investments.
-For any kind of trade and investments, the participating individuals must comply with the legal frameworks that surround these investments, in this case, alternative investments.
+For any kind of trade and investments, the participating individuals must comply with the legal framework that surrounds these investments, in this case, alternative investments.
 The following article delves deep into the legal structure and regulations that control these alternative investments.

 What is Alternative Investment?